 If you see a bird in distress on the canal, please contact Caroline on 07825134662.
 You can also post a message on our Facebook page to let others know.

-You can also call Bardsea Bird Sanctuary (Tamsin) if you see any birds in distress in the South Lakes area.
+Bardsea Bird Sanctuary (Tamsin, also on Facebook) is another port of call if you see any birds in distress in the South Lakes area.

 Due to the effects of unsafe food, we would like to encourage you all to feed safe foods.